 STEP 2:

 CREATE

 CUES

-0010 STEP 1: RECORD YOUR NOTES
+COES STEP 1: RECORD YOUR NOTES

 What: Reduce your

 notes to just the essentials.
-What: Record all keywords, ideas, important dates, people, places, diagrams
+What: Record all keywords, ideas, important dates, people, places,

-What: Immediately and formulas from the lesson.
+diagrams and formulas from the lesson.
 Create a new page for each topic discussed.

+What: Immediately and formation from the 1900om croate a non-page 15.
+Caon topic alcoadoud

-after class, When: During class lecture, discussion, or reading session.
+after class, discussion, or When: During class lecture, discussion, or reading session.

-discussion, or reading session.
+reading session.
+How:

-How: How: • Use bullet points, abbreviated phrases, and pictures
+How: Use bullet points, abbreviated phrases, and pictures

 Jot down key Avoid full sentences and paragraphs

 ideas, important Leave space between points to add more information later

 words and phrases Why: Important ideas must be recorded in a way that is meaningful to you.

 Create questions

+that might

-that might appear on an
+appear on an

-exam
+examReducing your

-Reducing your notes to the
+notes to the

 most important

 ideas and concepts

 improves recall.

+Creating

-Creating questions that
+questions that

-may appear on
+may appear on an exam gets

-an exam gets you thinking
+you thinking

 about how the

 information might be applied

 and improves

-your performance on
+your

-the exam.
+performance on the exam.

-Why: Spend at
+Why: Spend at least ten minutes

-least ten minutes every week
+every week

 reviewing all of

 your previous notes.
 Reflect on

-the material and ask yourself
+the material and

+ask yourself

-questions based
+questions based on what you've

-on what you've recorded in the
+recorded in the

 Cue area.
 Cover

+the note-taking

-the note-taking area with a piece
+area with a piece of paper.

-of paper.
 Can you

 answer them?